 Sabrina is an actress, singer, dancer and was one of the members of the Disney Channel musical group Cheetah Girls.
 (She played the character Dorinda.)
 Sabrina has performed on ABC's Dancing with the Stars and also has her own dance/fitness video for girls titled BYOU.

 Cynthia is known for her work as a producer on "C.S.I."
 She has been nominated for three Primetime Emmys.

 Broadway producer and director of hit plays.
 Some of the shows she worked on include: Brigadoon, Porgy and Bess, The Rose Tattoo, Yentl and Paint Your Wagon.
 Founder of Group Theater and Actor's Studio.

-Channing Dungey is the president of ABC.
-She is the first ever woman president of a major network.
+Channing Dungey is a former president of ABC Entertainment Group.
+She was the first African-American to become president of a major broadcast TV network.

 Eagan is an award-winning costume designer known for her work on “True Detective,” for which she won the Costume Designers Guild Award for Outstanding Costume Design in a Contemporary Television Series, and “Olive Kitteridge,” for which she was nominated for an Emmy for Outstanding Costumes for a Contemporary Series, Limited Series or Movie.